 The warehouse grocer also holds its own in the frozen appetizer department.
 Complement a handful of homemade apps with:

 - Mini quiches

 - Italian meatballs

 Just pop the Costco goodness in your oven and then serve warm!
 Looking for some beverages?
 Here’s why you should always buy wine at Costco.

 Turkey, Beef, and Ham

 From four-pound turkey breasts to full-size birds, Costco has a wide selection of main entrée options to choose from.
 If your family isn’t into turkey, or if you’re just craving variety, consider serving a well-marbled beef tenderloin or a honey-glazed ham.
 Both options are available at Costco, along with whole filet wild sockeye salmon.
-Traditionalists, you’ll want to bookmark this step-by-step guide on how to cook a Thanksgiving turkey.
+Follow these tips to buy the perfect turkey this Thanksgiving.

 Cranberries and Cranberry Sauce

-From the comfort food starches we all crave (cue the mac and cheese and creamy mashed potatoes) to favorite fall greens like Brussels sprouts, Costco has an ample selection of grab-and-go side dishes, as well as washed and ready veggies.
-Here are 11 recipes for healthy Thanksgiving side dishes.
+From the comfort food starches we all crave to favorite fall greens like Brussels sprouts, Costco has an ample selection of grab-and-go side dishes, as well as washed and ready veggies.
+Here are some easy Thanksgiving sides all of your guests will love.